JoeJoe1313/JoeJoe1313.github.io/content/articles/2025-01-04-fourier-method-fixed-string.md

 Title: Fourier Method for the 1D Wave Equation: Fixed String
 Date: 2025-01-04 07:00
 Category: Mathematics
-Tags: mathematics
+Tags: mathematics, pde
 Slug: 2025-01-04-fourier-method-fixed-string
 Status: published
 ---

-In this post we are going to explore the Fourier method for solving the 1D and 2D wave equations.
-The method is more known under the name of the method of separation of variables.
-For the 1D wave equation we are going to show the application of the method to a fixed string, and for the 2D wave equation we are going to apply the method to a rectangular membrane and a circular membrane.
-We are also going to attempt to outline the physical interpretations of all scenarios.
+In this post we are going to explore the Fourier method for solving the 1D wave equation.
+The method is more known under the name of the **method of separation of variables**.
+For the 1D wave equation we are going to show the application of the method to a fixed string.
+We are also going to attempt to outline some of the physical interpretations of the fixed string.

 # 1D Wave Equation